meemknight/tone-mappers/README.md

 ---

 ## AGX
-Agx aims to be similar to ACES but less dramatic so maybe more suitable for some games.
+Agx aims to be similar to ACES but less dramatic so may be more suitable for some games.
 It is also cheaper than ACES.

 - (punchy setting)